hansfindel/rails-handlebars/README.md

         </div>
     </div>

-More of handlebars in [their github](https://github.com/wycats/handlebars.js)
+More of handlebars in [their github](https://github.com/wycats/handlebars.js) and/or in [http://handlebarsjs.com/](http://handlebarsjs.com/)

 ## Contributing